benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 10.md

 ## User Datagram Protocol (UDP)
 UDP functions as a simple wrapper around packet delivery.
 UDP provides a **best effort service** and as a result, UDP segments may be lost, corrupted, or reordered.

-UDP is **connectionless**, meaning that each UDP segment is handled independently of others (no memory acros)
+UDP is **connectionless**, meaning that each UDP segment is handled independently of others (no memory across packets).
+This makes it an excellent match for one-off req/resp connections like DNS queries.

+It is used in loss-tolerant and delay-sensitive applications.

+Compared to TCP, UDP has simple and low overhead compared to TCP, making UDP's guarantees acceptable.

+There are no delays due to "connection establishment", which TCP does have.

+It can be used to broadcast data without control.

 ## Transmission Control Protocol (TCP)
 TCP provides delivery guarantees for ordering, efficiency, and fair bandwidth use.